jboss-developer/jboss-eap-quickstarts/h2-console/README.md

 The `h2-console` quickstart comes bundled with a version of the H2 Console built for JBoss EAP.
 To make the H2 console run on JBoss EAP, the H2 libraries were removed from the WAR and a dependency on the H2 module was added to the `META-INF/MANIFEST.MF` file.
 The rebuilt console is provided in the root directory of this quickstart.

-This is quickstart shows you how to use the H2 console with Red Hat JBoss Enterprise Application Platform.
+This quickstart demonstrates how to use the H2 console with Red Hat JBoss Enterprise Application Platform.
 It uses the `greeter` quickstart as a GUI for entering data.

 _Note: This quickstart uses the H2 database included with JBoss EAP 6.
 It is a lightweight, relational example datasource that is used for examples only.
 It is not robust or scalable and should NOT be used in a production environment!_